 - hire limousine services where alcohol is included

 - offering any service with free champagne.

 An occasional liquor licence can be granted to authorise the sale of liquor for a function being held over a few hours or a number of days.
 Each licence cannot cover a period of more than 21 days between the start of the first function and the end of the last function.

 Please note that certain activities may be exempt from the need to obtain this licence.
-Exemptions may apply to tourism businesses, small charter vehicles, organisers of functions on licensed premises, farmers' markets, complimentary supply of liquor by business, occasional functions, and live entertainment venues.
+Exemptions may apply to tourism businesses, small charter vehicles, organisers of functions on licensed premises, farmers' markets, complimentary supply of liquor by business, small occasional functions, and live entertainment venues.

 Please note alcohol bans apply in some community areas.
 Please consult the Contact Officer for more information.